 We use different methods to collect data from and about you including through:

-request marketing to be sent to you;
+- request marketing to be sent to you;

-provide us with your details at an event;
+- provide us with your details at an event;

-enter a competition, promotion or survey;
+- enter a competition, promotion or survey;

-contact us or give us some feedback.
+- contact us with queries or complaints or give us some feedback;

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-Where we need to enter into or perform a contract with you.
+- Where we need to enter into or perform a contract with you.

-Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
+- Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

-Where we need to comply with a legal or regulatory obligation.
+- Where we need to comply with a legal or regulatory obligation.

 PURPOSES FOR WHICH WE WILL USE YOUR PERSONAL DATA

-To administer and protect our business and this website (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data)||Identity, Contact, Technical|
+|Administer and protect our business and our website (including troubleshooting, testing, system maintenance, support, reporting and hosting of data)||Identity, Contact, Technical|

-To use data analytics to improve our website, products/services, marketing, customer relationships and experiences and assess trends||Technical, Usage|
+|Use data analytics to improve our website, products/services, marketing, customer relationships and experiences and assess trends||Technical, Usage|

 PROMOTIONAL OFFERS FROM US